Start date: September 2022

 Leading experts will instruct you on the core areas within the field of language sciences.
-Building on your core knowledge, you will have the opportunity to gain in-depth specialised knowledge in one of three dedicated pathways: neuroscience, developmental, or multilingualism.
+Building on this core knowledge in linguistics and psycholinguistics, you will have the opportunity to gain in-depth specialised knowledge in one of three dedicated pathways: neuroscience of language, language development, or multilingualism.

-Neuroscience of language: will introduce you to current advances in neuroscience research, including functional MRI and electrophysiology of language.
+- Neuroscience of language: this pathway will introduce you to current advances in neuroscience research, including functional MRI and electrophysiology of language.

-You will have access to a wide range of facilities for experimental and other empirical work in language sciences.
+You will have access to a wide range of facilities for experimental and other empirical work in the language sciences.
 These include eye-tracking, EEG and MRI facilities, numerous computer labs and clinic rooms.
-Your chosen pathway will dictate which laboratory you work in.
+Your chosen pathway will guide which laboratory you work in.

-The course includes an optional Research Placement module which gives you the opportunity to work in one of our research laboratories for course credit.
+This course includes a placement module which gives you the opportunity to work in one of our research laboratories for course credit.
 Whilst on placement, you can work on projects within the fields of psycholinguistics and neurolinguistics, multilingualism, language development and language impairment.

 The MSc in Language Sciences reflects the cutting-edge work carried out by key members of staff.
 Our research encompasses fields such as language processing in monolingual and multilingual environments; the neuroscience of language and multilingualism; and the development of cognition and its relation to language at the beginning and end of the lifespan.
-We also have strong expertise in all areas of psycholinguistics and neurolinguistics; fluency disorders; monolingual, bilingual and multilingual language acquisition and processing; as well as in impaired language/literacy abilities and sensory perception in children with developmental disorders, including Autism, Dyslexia, Down Syndrome, Specific language impairment, Williams Syndrome, and acquired disorders in adulthood, for intance Aphasia, Alzheimer’s/Dementia.
+We also have strong expertise in all areas of psycholinguistics and neurolinguistics; fluency disorders; monolingual, bilingual and multilingual language acquisition and processing; as well as in impaired language/literacy abilities and sensory perception in children with developmental disorders, including autism, dyslexia, Down's Syndrome, specific language impairment, Williams Syndrome, and acquired disorders in adulthood, for instance aphasia and Alzheimer’s/dementia.